realbabi/networking_lab/README.md

 <h2>Environments Used </h2>

-- <b>Windows 10</b> - <b>GNS3</b> - <b>VMware Workstation</b>
+- <b>Windows 10</b> - <b>GNS3</b> - <b>VMware Workstation</b> - <b>Packet Tracer</b>

 <h2>Program walk-through:</h2>

-The project will start as a basic setup and will progressively evolve to fit new learning blocks.
-All of the documentation is within the underlying folder within this project repository and are availble for downloading and viewing.
+The project will start as a basic setup and progressively evolve to fit new learning blocks.
+All of the documentation is in the underlying folder of this project repository and is available for download and viewing.
 <p align="center">
-Where I start in GNS3: <br/>
+Initial Setup of Routers and Switches: <br/>
 <img src="https://i.imgur.com/Ni7VAev.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />